The Problem with Equity Crowdfunding Platforms

-Ever since the dot-com era, owning shares or options in a startup has always had an exciting sound to it.
-The idea of making an equity investment in a company at the ground floor has always had a high-risk, high-reward investment profile, and that’s exactly the case since 1 out of every 10 VC funded companies will go bust.
+Ever since the dot-com era, owning shares or options in a startup has always had an exciting ring to it.
+The idea of making an equity investment in a company at the ground floor has always had a high-risk, high-reward investment profile, considering that one out of every ten venture capital-backed companies will go bust.
 Nonetheless, when you read about truly exciting companies that are at the forefront of technology, you can’t help but want to own some shares while they’re still private.

-Until recently, you could only buy shares in private companies using firms like Sharespost or EquityNet which act as an intermediary between you and the private company.
-In order to invest in whatever startups Sharespost has on offer (and they do have some of the top names), you’ll need to be an accredited investor which means you have a net worth over $1 million or a yearly income of $200,000.
-Since Sharespost typically has minimum purchase requirements that range from $25-50 thousand dollars a position, you’d have to be quite wealthy just to be able to buy positions of those sizes and still remain diversified.
-This platform is exactly how equity crowdfunding should work, however it’s only available to a small percentage of investors who meet the net worth requirements.
+Until recently, you could only buy shares in private companies using firms like SharesPost or EquityNet, both of which act as intermediaries between you and the private company.
+In order to invest in whatever startups SharesPost has on offer (and they do have some of the top names), you’ll need to be an accredited investor, which means you have a net worth over $1 million or a yearly income of $200,000.
+Since SharesPost typically has minimum purchase requirements that range from $25-50 thousand dollars a position, you’d have to be quite wealthy just to buy positions of those sizes and still remain diversified.
+These platforms are exactly how equity crowdfunding should work, however, they’re only available to a small percentage of investors who meet the net worth requirements.

 Fast forward to today and the situation has changed dramatically.
-You all should be familiar with crowdfunding by now, and if you aren’t aware of the dangers in crowdfunding then you should read this article right now.
-As you can see below, the majority of crowdfunding is in the form of lending:
+You all should be familiar with crowdfunding by now, and if you aren’t aware of the dangers in crowdfunding, then you should read this article right now.
+As you can see below, the majority of crowdfunding has historically been in the form of lending:

 Wealthy institutions, VCs, and Angels have had exclusive access to investing in high-growth startups, but with Title III we see the beginning of a more level playing field for information and access for everyday investors to early stage private investments.